Architecture Deep Dive

 Operational benefit

-• Lower regression risk during customer adaptation
+• Lower regression risk during customer/project adaptation

 • Clear change scope in generated files